 Yes, WOFE in China needs two bank accounts, one for the foreign currency capital, and the second one as the standard RMB bank account.
 The latter one will be used for the company’s financial operations in China and it will be the only bank account necessary for the imposed tax payments in China.
 As for the capital sent from abroad, the foreign currency bank account will be used in China.

 What are the trading WFOE requirements in China?

-If your WFOE deals with import and export activities in China, a customs registration certificate is necessary for this matter.
+If your WOFE in China deals with import and export activities, a customs registration certificate is necessary for this matter.
 Besides that, an import-export license is mandatory for changing the foreign currency into the local one.
 These documents are issued by the Entry-Exit Inspection and Quarantine Bureau in China and by the Ministry of Commerce of the People’s Republic of China.

-Before commencing the activities as a WFOE in China
+Before commencing the activities as a WOFE in China

 , the State Administration of Industry and Commerce in China

 issues the necessary business licenses.
 Depending on the operations, one can obtain a certificate from the tax authorities if he or she wants to set up a financial company.
 As soon as the business license is obtained, the owners of WFOEs in China